 These little hockey-puck shaped objects have SIM-card connectivity, and often come with generous data plans, which comes in especially useful for business customers.

 Most major phone networks offer specialist packages, and they can even prove to be a practical substitute for your home Wi-Fi network should your wired connection be poor.
-There are certainly available.
+There are certainly lots of good options available.

 2. Using a laptop with built-in connectivity